Vezio/MCDPT-Dockerized-DB/README.md

 # MCDPT-Dockerized-DB
-A dockerized services: flask server and postgresql database.
+Dockerized services: flask server and postgresql database.
 The flask server is an interface to the postgresql database, providing the models and routes required to query the database.